 What is a Non-Freestanding Tent?

 Non-freestanding tents need to be staked out in order to maintain their shape.
 This means they cannot be picked up and moved around after they are pitched.
 Without the stakes, the tent will collapse.
-Non-freestanding tents get their structure from stakes, tensioned guy lines, and a pole.
+Non-freestanding tents get their structure from tent stakes, tensioned guy lines, and a pole.
+Most models are propped up with trekking poles.

 When pitching a non-freestanding tent, you first, stake it by pushing or pounding stakes into the ground.
-Guy lines, which are attached to the tent, attach to the stakes.
 You then raise the tent up by wedging a straight pole vertically between the ground and a pocket in the tent’s ceiling.
-Oftentimes trekking poles are used.
-The tension on the guy lines holds the pole up to give the tent its structure.
-If the ground is too hard to pound stakes, you may be able to attach guy lines to nearby trees instead.
+Guy lines run from the stakes to the tent.
+You tension the guy lines to holds the pole up to give the tent its structure.

 Most non-freestanding tents are single-wall.
 This means the tent is a single piece.
 There is no separate rainfly.
 Some models are double-wall.